Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Different types of treatment have different goals.
-Here are some of the types of treatment and their goals for adults who have chronic lymphocytic leukemia (CLL).
+Here are some of the types of treatment and their goals for people with CLL.

+Stem cell transplant with high-dose chemotherapy.
 If the normal doses of chemotherapy don't work, your doctor may need to give you very high doses of chemotherapy.
 These high doses can damage the stem cells in your bone marrow.
 Blood stem cells are the "starter" cells for new blood cells.
-So sometimes before chemotherapy, your doctor removes some of your stem cells and freezes them, then returns them to you after treatment to restore your body's lost blood cells.
-Or you may receive stem cells from a donor.
-This is called bone marrow or peripheral blood stem cell transplant.
+In some cases before chemotherapy, the doctor removes some stem cells from a volunteer donor and freezes them.
+They are then given to you after treatment to restore your body's lost blood cells.
+This is called a stem cell transplant.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR